-Two In The Pink – Be sure not to Google this one, you may be in for a surprise!
+Be sure not to Google this one, you may be in for a surprise!
 Despite being a phrase championed by comedian Jimmy Carr, the name has also been called home a winner by a racing commentator.
-The Ralph Smith-trained horse was victorious at Kempton in early 2013.
+The Ralph Smith-trained horse was victorious at Kempton Park in early 2013.

-Hoof Hearted – Say it quickly and you’ll get it.
+Say it quickly and you’ll get it.
 In ten starts, the South African-based horse demonstrated little ability to perform on the track.
 In this case, the one that smelt it, actually dealt finishing last or second to last.
 One of the funniest horse names for a commentator to have to deal with!

-Mary Hinge – Be careful not to get this wrong, otherwise you could be in for quite a surprised look from whoever you are with.
-Trained by Julie Cecil, a former wife of Sir Henry Cecil, this mare went onto secure a Listed contest at Haydock in 1994.
+Be careful not to get this wrong, otherwise you could be in for quite a surprised look from whoever you are with.
+Trained by Julie Cecil, a former wife of Sir Henry Cecil, this mare went onto secure a Listed contest at Haydock Park in 1994.

-AARRRRRRR – Clearly named on ‘Speak Like A Pirate’ Day, this equine athlete was forever a pain in the backside for live commentators.
-On the upside, this hurdle-hopping horse is probably the only animal able to kind of pronounce and say his own name – which is a skill in itself.
+Clearly named on ‘Speak Like A Pirate’ Day, this equine athlete was forever a pain in the backside for live commentators.
+On the upside, this hurdle-hopping horse is probably the only animal able to kind of pronounce and say his own name – which is a skill in itself!